Baca-Lab/TAS_fragmentomics/README.md

 ## Nucelosome repeat length simulation<br>
-A step-by-step demo is available in the **/NRL_simulation/NRL_demo.ipynb** (Python version 3.9.23).
-Running all cells takes approximately 1 hour.
+A step-by-step demo is available in the **/NRL_simulation/NRL_demo.ipynb** Running all cells on a single CPU core takes approximately 1 hour.

 #### Dependencies
-All analyses and tests were conducted in a Linux environment (CentOS 7.9).
+- Python 3.9.23
 - pandas (2.3.1)
 - numpy (2.0.2)
 - joblib (1.5.1)